MediaComem/minesweeper/INSTRUCTIONS.md

 a Git hook like in the [automated deployment exercise][auto-deploy-ex].

-Once you have set up the new directories, make sure to update your systemd unit file to point to the correct directory.
+Once you have set up the new directories, make sure to update your systemd unit file and nginx configuration file to point to the correct directories.

-Note that the new directory is a fresh deployment, so you have to repeat part of the [initial setup][initial-setup] you performed in the original
+Because the new directory is a fresh deployment, you have to repeat part of the [initial setup][initial-setup] you performed in the original directory:
-directory:

-* You must download the dependencies again with `mix do deps.get, frontend.install`.
+* You must download the backend and frontend dependencies again with `mix do deps.get, frontend.install`.
-* You do not have to create or migrate the database again, and your hook will handle most of the setup, but if you used the `config/local.exs` configuration file, you must recreate it in this new deployment directory as well.
+* You do not have to create or migrate the database again, and your hook will handle most of the setup, but if you used the `config/local.exs` configuration file, you must copy it to the new deployment directory as well.

-Update the `post-receive` hook.
+Complete the `post-receive` hook.
 Compared to the PHP todolist, there are additional steps which must be performed in the script for the automated deployment to work correctly:

-  1. Backend and frontend dependencies must be updated in case there are new or upgraded ones.
+  * Backend and frontend dependencies must be updated in case there are new or upgraded ones.
+The PHP todolist had no dependencies so you did not need to do this.
-  1. The database must be migrated to take any new migrations into account.
+  * The database must be migrated to take any new migrations into account.
-  1. The Alpine.js frontend must be rebuilt in case changes were made to the frontend source files.
+  * The Alpine.js frontend must be rebuilt in case changes were made to the frontend source files.
-  1. The Elixir application must be recompiled and the release must be reassembled in case changes were made to the backend source files.
+  * The Elixir application must be recompiled and the release must be reassembled in case changes were made to the backend source files.
-  1. The systemd service must be restarted with `systemctl`.
-(Elixir code is not reinterpreted on-the-fly as with PHP; the process must be restarted so that the program is reloaded into memory).
+  * The systemd service must be restarted with `systemctl`.
+(Unlike PHP, code in most other languages is not reinterpreted on-the-fly; the service must be restarted so that the program is reloaded into memory as a new process).

-The [application's README][readme] explains how to do all of this.
+The [project's README][readme] explains how to do all of this.
 You should run the appropriate commands in your `post-receive` hook script.

-> :books: In the automated deployment exercice, it is mentionned that the
+> :gem: In the automated deployment exercice, it is mentionned that the
 > application will no longer work after changing the path to the repository in
 > the nginx configuration.
 In the case of the Minesweeper application, it will
 > continue to work, because the application serves its static files on its own,
 > without nginx's help.
 >
-> When using `fastcgi_pass`, nginx is asking the PHP FastCGI Process Manager
+> :books: When using `fastcgi_pass`, nginx is asking the PHP FastCGI Process
-> (PHP-FPM) to find and execute the PHP files in the `root` directory specified
+> Manager (PHP-FPM) to find and execute the PHP files in the `root` directory
-> by the configuration.
-When you change that `root` to a directory that is empty
+> specified by the configuration.
+When you change that `root` to a directory
-> (at that stage in the exercise), it will not find the PHP files anymore, and
+> that is empty (at that stage in the exercise), it will not find the PHP files
-> return a 404 Not Found error.
+> anymore, and return a 404 Not Found error.
 >
-> When using `proxy_pass`, nginx is simply forwarding the request to the given
+> :books: When using `proxy_pass`, nginx is simply forwarding the request to the
-> address and port.
-The Minesweeper application listens on that port and is
+> given address and port.
+The Minesweeper application listens on that port and
-> capable of serving its own files, regardless of nginx's configuration.
-So the
+> is capable of serving its own files, regardless of nginx's configuration.
+So
-> application will keep working even after changing the `root`.
+> the application will keep working even after changing the `root`.

-### :gem: Allowng your user to restart the service without a password
+### :gem: Allowing your user to restart the service without a password

 In order for the new `post-receive` hook to work, your user must be able to run `sudo systemctl restart minesweeper` (assuming you have named your service `minesweeper`) without entering a password, otherwise it will not work in a Git hook.
-This is because Git hook is not an interactive program.
+This is because a Git hook is not an interactive program.
 You are not running it yourself, so you are not available to enter your password where prompted.

-If you are using the administrator user account that came with your Azure VM, you already have the right to use `sudo` without a password.
-(This has been automatically configured for you in the `/etc/sudoers.d/90-cloud-init-users` file.)
+If you are using the administrator user account that came with your Azure VM to run the application, it already has the right to use `sudo` without a password.

+> :books: This has been automatically configured for you in the
+> `/etc/sudoers.d/90-cloud-init-users` file.

-#### :space_invader: Allow the dedicated `minesweeper` Unix user to control the Systemd service
+### :space_invader: Allowing the dedicated `minesweeper` Unix user to control the Systemd service

+If you are trying to complete the bonus challenge, you will need to allow the `minesweeper` user run the necessary `sudo systemctl ...` commands without a password as well.

 Make sure your default editor is `nano` (or whichever you are more comfortable with):